romainsacchi/carculator/paper.md

 In the field of mobility, LCA studies have largely focused on comparing fossil fuel-powered vehicles to battery electric or hydrogen-powered vehicles -- see for example [@Bauer2015].
-While LCA is fit for such purpose, results typically show that assumptions made upstream from the use phase can be important, as emphasized, among others, in [@Bauer2015;@Helmers2017].
+While LCA is fit for such purpose, results typically show that assumptions made in the background system can be important, as emphasized, among others, in [@Bauer2015;@Helmers2017;@Cox2018].
 Because the importance of such assumptions is not always transparent to the reader and because not all of the information required to reproduce the results are readily available, it is possible to find similar studies with contradicting conclusions.
 It was the case with a study by [@Buchal2019],